kioskprotocol/contracts/README.md

 > registrar.registerDINs(10, (error, result) => { console.log(result) })
 ```

-Alternatively, you can use MyEtherWallet (https://www.myetherwallet.com/).
-Go to the website, click on Contracts, and then paste in the above ABI and address and then select either "registerDIN" or "registerDINs" from the Read / Write Contract dropdown.

 ### Resolver

 A resolver contract is responsible for managing product information.